slatedocs/slate/source/includes/_reference.md

 #### 1.19
 - Added 1.18 backwards compatibility mode (rule number and name changes still relevant)
 - Scorecard now included in transaction and transfer results
-- smid and smna fields replaced by profile field
+- smid replaced by profile field
 - Removed some unused fields
 - Simplified TestResult encoding
 - Changed KYC response so that it is consistent with other transaction types